harshinir-02/HOMERS_/README.md

+# HOMERS
-HOMERS - where we connect you to the creators of the craft.
+_Where we connect you to the creators of the craft._

 Website to enable small businesses and content creators to adverise and flourish.